 Donna MP Wilson is an attorney in private practice, specializing in government contracting and management-side labor and employment.
 Immediately prior to starting her own firm, Ms. Wilson served as General Counsel and Director of Human Resources at Z Systems Corporation, an entity that remains a valued client.
 Ms. Wilson is the former Director of the Prince George’s County, Maryland, Department of Environmental Resources, having been appointed to that position by the County Executive in 2003.
 In that capacity, Ms. Wilson directed and coordinated operational, administrative, planning and budgetary functions for environmental protection and resource development.
 Prior to her appointment, she served as Vice President & General Counsel of Goodwill Industries International, Inc., representing and providing legal services to the Goodwill international membership office and 203 International member corporations.

 Ex Officio Member

 Peter Tannenwald is a Communications Attorney and a Member in the firm of Fletcher, Heald & Hildreth, PLC.
-He has been practicing law in the District of Columbia for more than 40 years.
-Peter has served as an invaluable adviser to WAMU 88.5 on communications issues for nearly all of these years.
+He has been practicing law in the District of Columbia for over 45 years.
+Peter has served as an invaluable advisor to WAMU 88.5 on communications issues for nearly all of these years.

 Matthew McCormick has practiced broadcast communications law for over thirty years.
 Previously, he worked as a broadcast journalist and has been a radio station owner.
 Matt is a colleague of Peter Tannenwald’s at Fletcher, Heald & Hildreth, PLC and he also advises WAMU on communications issues.